Terms and conditions

 9.3.
 Fees – All Inclusive

-Unless otherwise indicated, the Fees are inclusive of all costs and expenses including hotel, subsistence, travelling and any other ancillary expenses reasonably incurred by the individuals whom the Company engages in connection with the Services, the cost of any materials and the cost of services reasonably and properly provided by third parties and required by the Company for the supply of the Services.
+Unless otherwise indicated, the Fees are inclusive of (a) all costs and expenses including hotel, subsistence, travelling and any other ancillary expenses reasonably incurred by the individuals whom the Company engages in connection with the Services, the cost of any materials and the cost of services reasonably and properly provided by third parties and required by the Company for the supply of the Services and (b) in the case of Goods, inclusive of all costs and charges of packaging, insurance and transport of the Goods.

 9.4.
 Taxes and Duties

 The Fees are exclusive of all taxes (including Value Added Tax), levies, duties, fees or charges.
-All such taxes, levies, duties, fees or charges that pertain to the Services shall be shown separately in the invoices raised under condition 9.5.
+All such taxes, levies, duties, fees or charges that pertain to the Services and/or the Goods shall be shown separately in the invoices raised under condition 9.5.

 9.5.1.
 The Company shall invoice the Client in advance for the Fees together with any applicable taxes, levies, duties, fees or charges at the appropriate rate.
-Each invoice shall describe the Services to be provided and any applicable taxes, levies, duties, fees or charges in sufficient detail.
+Each invoice shall describe the Services and/or the Goods to be provided and any applicable taxes, levies, duties, fees or charges.

 9.5.2.
-The Client shall pay each invoice which is properly due and submitted to it by the Company, in full and in cleared funds, within 30 days of receipt to a bank account nominated in writing by the Company.
+The Client shall pay each invoice submitted to it by the Company in full and in cleared funds, without any set-off, counterclaim, deduction or withholding except as required by law, within 30 days of receipt to a bank account nominated in writing by the Company.

-Without prejudice to any other right or remedy that it may have, if the Client to pay any amount payable by it under the Contract, the Company may:
+Without prejudice to any other right or remedy that it may have, if the Client fails to pay any amount payable by it under the Contract by the due date for payment, the Company may:

 9.7.1. charge interest on such sum from the due date for payment (as provided for in condition 9.5.2) at the annual rate of 4% above the base rate from time to time of Royal Bank of Scotland Plc, accruing on a daily basis and being compounded quarterly until payment is made, whether before or after any judgment or, in the alternative, claim interest under the Late Payment of Commercial Debts (Interest) Act 1998 and, in either case, the Client shall pay the interest (together with the sum due) immediately on demand; and